Illy-hans/CV/README.md

 * Oversaw important accounts to cultivate and sustain robust relationships with, while addressing any escalated issues.
 * Handled inbound queries from external stakeholders over the phone and via email in line with company SLA’s.

-#### Restaurant Supervisor - Scully St James's          Octobr 2018 - August 2020
+#### Restaurant Supervisor - Scully St James's          October 2018 - August 2020

 * Responsibilities included maintaining the restaurant's revenue, profitability and quality goals.
 * Ensuring efficient restaurant operation, as well as maintain high production, productivity, quality, and customer-service standards.